-Have you ever tried embossing?
+Have you ever tried embossing nature?
 In this case, embossing is the art of molding a design or pattern onto a surface or object.
-Embossing can turn something rather plain into an object has added texture and beauty
+Embossing can turn something rather plain into an object that has added texture and beauty.

 They’re perfect as a simple gift from a child to a grandmother, for example, especially if you emboss them and then cut the leaf into a heart shape, like we’ve done here.